vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 The Binary PIL program takes in byte-size inputs, as in the Binary SM Executor, each 256-bit input committed polynomial is first broken into 32 bytes.

-For each of the 32 triplets `freeInA`, `freeInB` and `freeInC`, tallying with the three 256-bit committed polynomials  A,B and C, the Binary PIL program,
+For each of the 32 triplets `freeInA`, `freeInB` and `freeInC`, tallying with the three 256-bit committed polynomials  A,B and C, the Binary PIL program:

 1. Prepares a Plookup input vector of the form;  \{`last`, `opcode`, `freeInA`, `freeInB`, `cIn`, `freeInC`, `cOut`\}, where each element is a byte.
 2. Runs Plookup,